A systematic investigation into the effect of roughness on self-propelled swimming plates: Resolution convergence

 We tested resolutions of increasing powers of two for two surfaces where $\lambda=1/16,1/52$ (figure \ref{fig:pressure convergence}).
 For figure \ref{fig:pressure convergence}a we measured the error against the value at the highest resolution, which contained $\num{2.4e9}$ grid cells.
 The pressure-based thrust $\overline{C_{T}}$ oscillates around a zero mean, and so we measure the error in $\overline{C_{T}^2}$.
-We converge to below $4\%$ error for both surfaces before our working resolution at the lowest limit of $\Delta x=0.004$.
-Further, figure \ref{fig:pressure convergence}b shows that the time history of $C_T$ converges before our working resolution also.
+We converge to below $4\%$ error for both surfaces.
+Our working resolution is at the lowest limit of $\Delta x=0.004$ and figure \ref{fig:pressure convergence}b shows that the time history of $C_T$ also converges within this.

 Figure \ref{fig:bump convergence} shows the convergence of the integral quantity of the x-vorticity magnitude for the two surfaces where $\lambda=1/16,1/52$.
-We measure $\int |\omega_x| dV$ because it is zero for the two-dimensional, smooth cases and, therefore, allows us to quantify the grid independence of the bump contribution to the flow.
+We choose the surface where $\lambda=1/16$ because it is around this value that significant increases in enstrophy were found.
+We also test the surface where $\lambda=1/52$ because this represents the lowest limit of our surface resolution; for the proposed working resolution of $\Delta x=0.004$, $5$ grid cells resolve the surface wavelength in the $x$ and in the $z$ direction.
+Furthermore, we measure $\int |\omega_x| dV$ because it is zero for the two-dimensional, smooth cases and, therefore, allows us to quantify the grid-resolution-independence of the topographic contribution to the flow.
 Again, we converged to within a reasonable limit at our working resolution of $\Delta x=0.004$.